CriticalFloof/omegga-Brickadia-Mining/README.md

 When running this game mode, It's advised to disable autosaving as it's not going to be useful.

-It's reccomended to disable multi-client for balancing reasons, however it's not nessesary.
+It's very reccomended to disable multi-client to avoid possible conflict.
+The plugin currently identifies players by name and can't differentiate 2 pawns with the same name.